-What is round robin?
-For an explanation of round robin configuration, please visit our tutorial here.
+What is round-robin?
+For an explanation of the round-robin configuration, please visit our tutorial here.

 What is DNS Failover?
 The DNS Failover service from DNS Made Easy is used to keep sites and web services online in the event of system or network issues.
 This is done by moving DNS traffic to another IP address that you have running at another location.
 This service can also be used to migrate traffic between redundant internet connections.
-A DNS Failover configuration with round robin will split traffic evenly between hosts unless one of the hosts is offline in which case it would be removed from the round robin pool.
+A DNS Failover configuration with a round-robin will split traffic evenly between hosts unless one of the hosts is offline in which case it would be removed from the round-robin pool.

-Here is how the DNS Failover services works: DNS Failover services are configured on A records which point to IP addresses.
-DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4 minute monitoring window.
-You can setup the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
+Here is how the DNS Failover services work: DNS Failover services are configured on A records which point to IP addresses.
+DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4-minute monitoring window.
+You can set up the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
 As soon as your primary server fails to respond from at least two different geographic monitoring locations, your DNS is instantly updated on all DNS Made Easy name servers globally to point a secondary IP address as long as it does respond on the same port and protocol configured.
-You can specify up to 5 IP addresses for each of your host names.
+You can specify up to 5 IP addresses for each of your hostnames.

 When would this be used?
-Round Robin with Failover is a very common setup for organization that use multiple data centers and want traffic going to all of them.
+Round Robin with Failover is a very common setup for organizations that uses multiple data centers and wants traffic going to all of them.
 This configuration would ensure that you can have the traffic spread of Round Robin while also ensuring that if one data center goes down, we will take it out of the rotation of IPs that would come up in a query.
-This would ensure no downtime for end users.
+This would ensure no downtime for end-users.

-Step 2: Add round robin A records (if they do not exist already)
+3. Add round-robin A records (if they do not exist already)

 If an A record does not already exist for the desired name, then under A Records click the plus sign (+) to add a new A record.

-Step 3: Add a Contact list (if does not already exist)
+4. Add a Contact list (if it does not already exist)

 Now we will set up a contact list for notification of the failover event.
 Select the Config menu, Click on Contact Lists